Is Donald Trump going to prison?

 They did not take a mugshot of the former president since he is recognisable nor did they place him in handcuffs.

-After approximately 45 minutes, in which Mr Trump pled “not guilty” the former president left the courthouse to return to his home in Bedminster, New Jersey
+After approximately 45 minutes, in which Mr Trump pled “not guilty” the former president left the courthouse to return to his home in Bedminster, New Jersey, where he gave a speech covering his usual unsubstantiated narrative that he is the victim of political persecution.

+In the speech, where he lashed out at President Joe Biden and Special Counsel Jack Smith, Mr Trump claimed that the boxes of classified documents discovered in his possession actually contained clothes.

+“Many people have asked me why I had these boxes, why did you want them?” he said.

 That discovery led NARA officials to notify the Department of Justice, which kicked off an investigation into how the documents ended up at Mr Trump’s property.